threedaymonk/tcsst/README.md

 });
 ```

-Open the browser (Chrome or Firefox) and check the JavaSCript console:
+Open the browser (Chrome or Firefox) and check the JavaScript console:

     Running tests:
     ...FE